Temporary Hospitality Award flexibility

 Based on what you've told us, it looks like you're covered by the Hospitality Industry (General) Award [MA000009].

-Employees can be directed to take annual leave during a shut down.
-They have to be given at least 4 weeks notice before the leave needs to be taken.
+Employees can be directed to take annual leave during a shut down (also known as a close down).
+Employers need to give their employees at least 4 weeks notice before the leave needs to be taken.

 If an employee doesn't have enough annual leave to cover the shutdown, they can agree with the employer to take